 If there is a lot of laxity and instability in the joint, suspect a total ligament rupture, in which case the injury requires surgery.

-What Long will it take a Sprained Thumb to Heal?
+How Long will it take a Sprained Thumb to Heal?

 Most athletes can return to sport within 4 to 6 weeks, depending on the severity of the injury – sometimes sooner.
 Seek professional advice for an accurate diagnosis and subsequent appropriate treatment.
 Inadequate care may predispose you to re-injury or permanent instability, requiring surgery.
 It would help if you did strengthening exercises to restore stability and prevent re-injury.

-Pleas consult a trusted hand therapist or doctor.
+Please consult a trusted hand therapist or doctor.

 Common Wrist & Hand Pain or Injuries